Rules and Policies

 What do I bring to class?

-We will be using yoga mats for warm-ups, flexibility, and booty barre classes so it is recommended to bring your own yoga mat.
-If you do not have one, you can rent a studio yoga mat for $1.
-Don’t forget a bottle of water!
+We will be using yoga mats for warm-ups, flexibility, and booty barre classes so it is recommended to bring your own – however, we do have mats and blocks in-house that are free for you to use.
+Don’t forget a bottle of water (but we have water for sale, too)!

 What should I wear?